volkamerlab/volkamerlab_org/content/projects/kinfrag-ml.md

 <!--more-->

-We take the fragment library [KinFragLib](https://volkamerlab.org/projects/kinfraglib/)  as a starting point, which fragments kinase ligands and assigns a subpocket to each fragment.
-We then extended the fragmentation library with [kinodata](https://volkamerlab.org/projects/kinoml/), where we docked and fragmented ligands known to interact with kinases.
-Finally we use graph-based deep learning for the recombination of fragments in a step-by-step manner.
-With this approach we incorporate subpocket information in the model to generate kinase-focused ligands.
+Starting from the [KinFragLib](https://volkamerlab.org/projects/kinfraglib/) methodology, which fragments kinase ligands and assigns each fragment to a subpocket, we augment the library with docked ligands from [kinodata](https://volkamerlab.org/projects/kinoml/).
+We currently explore graph-based deep learning for the recombination of fragments in a step-by-step manner.
+With this approach, we incorporate subpocket information in the model to generate potential kinase-focused ligands.